 In general, becoming eligible for Medicare will not cause you to become ineligible for coverage under the Program.
+However, some Plans do not cover individuals who are eligible for Medicare.
+In addition, some Plans do not permit individuals to enroll if one of their family members (i.e., one of the people in your coverage level) is eligible for Medicare.
 However, you and your eligible Dependent must enroll in Medicare Parts A and B as soon as you are eligible.
 Similarly, your Spouse of Record/Domestic Partner of Record must enroll in Medicare Parts A and B as soon as he or she is eligible.